Published: January 29, 2021

 Fortunately, you can pop some moisturizer and eye cream to help with these symptoms.
-There are even products, like eye wands, which help address wrinkles and puffiness.
+There are even products, like eye wands, which help reduce the look of wrinkles and puffiness.
 Still, it’s way better for your skin to do these treatments without having to deal with the damage caused by alcohol to the skin, right?

 What’s more, alcohol usually contains a lot of sugar, too!
-That means more possibilities of acne and inflammation, and even a depletion in collagen!
+That means more possibilities of acne and inflammation and even depletion in collagen!
 Add collagen reduction to extremely dry skin, and you’re sure to get a recipe for aging skin.